-Could you mix and match vaccines in a booster?
+Can you 'mix and match' vaccines in a booster?

 But what about for boosters—if they are recommended, should you stick with your original kind?

-If you were among the unlucky recipients who felt really ill or had any of the rare but largely harmless reactions to your initial COVID-19 vaccination, you may be leery of the idea of a third dose, in case it causes a similar or worse reaction.
+If you were among the unlucky recipients who felt really ill or had any of the rare but largely harmless reactions to your initial COVID-19 vaccination, you may be leery of the idea of an additional dose, in case it causes a similar or worse reaction.

 Should we first be vaccinating the world?